Practical matters to attend to when arriving

 You can apply for a tax card by following the same procedure as used for the personal tax number in the section above.

-This means that you must complete form no. 04.063 from SKAT.
+This means that you must complete form no. 04.063 from Skattestyrelsen.

-When you have completed the form (04.063) and attached or enclosed the documents required, you will receive a preliminary income assessment (forskudsopgørelse) within two weeks.
+When you have completed the form (04.063) and attached or enclosed the documents required, you will receive a preliminary income assessment (forskudsopgørelse) within 2 weeks.